wmanley/git-meld/README.rst

     Show the differences between HEAD and your working directory:
         $ git meld

+    Show the differences between two commits ago and the working directory:
+        $ git meld HEAD^^

     Show the differences between the tips of branch master and branch topic
         $ git meld master..topic